 Registering a website in Switzerland

-An e-commerce company needs to register and create a website, in order to conduct its business operations online.
-There are no limitations regarding the type of platform used to provide a reliable online structure and to set up an online shop.
+An e-commerce company has to register and create a website, in order to conduct its business operations online.
+There are no limitations regarding the type of platform used as long it provides a reliable online structure.

 The first steps are to acquire a domain name and to create a website.
 Company owners may acquire the services of local specialists or to outsource this process to specialists from anywhere in the world.
 The only requirements are to comply in terms of guarantees, return policies and payment methods established by the regulations in order and to maintain the safety of the website’s users in terms of personal data protection.

 The national domain extension used in Switzerland is .ch, which was established in 1987.
 It is not required to use a .ch domain extension for a Swiss e-commerce company, but it is advisable to do so in order to ensure trustworthiness and to provide the company’s location even from the first interaction that the users have with the website.

 The Swiss e-commerce market